 |What is a HIPAA compliant email application?||HIPAA compliant email, or secure email, is usually a separate application from email applications like Gmail, Outlook, or Apple Mail.
 A secure email application encrypts the text of an email, plus any attachments.
 The recipient receives a notification via email and is directed to a website where they can log in and retrieve the text or information in the email.|

 |Are patient names and email addresses considered PHI under HIPAA?||Yes.
 HHS specifically states: “Individually identifiable health information includes many common identifiers (e.g., name, address, birth date, Social Security Number).”

 In the parenthesis in the line above, it’s easy to extend that list to things like “email address, phone number, IP address”, and more.

 |Is email correspondence between doctor and patient part of the medical record?||If the email correspondence is related to the patient’s care, it should generally be included in the medical record.|

 HIPAA and email continued …

-So how should healthcare providers ensure they’re using HIPAA compliant email?
+So how should hospitals, medical practices and other healthcare providers ensure they’re using HIPAA compliant email?
 I’ll cover that in Part II of this series.
 Stay tuned.